2004 Penny Value Checker: Errors List, āDā, āSā & No Mint Mark Worth

 2004 Penny Value By Variety

-Below we examine each type produced in 2004, from common Philadelphia and Denver issues to scarce proof coins and valuable error varieties, providing current market values to help you identify the most valuable specimens in your collection.
+The value of your 2004 penny depends significantly on its variety, including mint mark, condition, and any potential errors.
+Below we examine each type produced in 2004āfrom common Philadelphia and Denver issues to scarce proof coins and valuable error varietiesāwith current market values to help you identify the most prized specimens.

 2004 Penny Value Chart